Decorrelative Network Architecture for Robust Electrocardiogram Classification: Introduction

-The understanding of adversarial attacks in deep learning has been rapidly developed over the past few years.
+The understanding of adversarial attacks has rapidly developed over the past several years.
 Akhtar and Mian wrote a broad survey on adversarial attacks in computer vision \cite{akhtar_threat_2018}.
-Initially, adversarial instability was conflated with overfitting of a complex, non-linear model.
-However, it was quickly distinguished as a separate phenomenon, since these DNNs often generalize well to unseen data yet fail on previously seen data that are only slightly altered \cite{goodfellow_explaining_2015}.
-Furthermore, it was shown that linear models and other machine learning methods are also vulnerable to adversarial attacks \cite{papernot_transferability_2016}.
-Subsequently, much research focused on the lack of data in high-dimensional problems leaving a large part of the total ‘data-manifold’ unstable \cite{gilmer_adversarial_2018, dube_high_2018}.
+Although adversarial instability may relate to overfitting, DNNs often generalize well to unseen data yet fail on previously seen data that are only slightly altered \cite{goodfellow_explaining_2015}.
+Furthermore, it has been shown that linear models and other machine learning methods are also vulnerable to adversarial attacks \cite{papernot_transferability_2016}.
+Early research attributed this phenomenon to lack of data in high-dimensional problems, which leaves large portions of the total ‘data-manifold’ unstable \cite{gilmer_adversarial_2018, dube_high_2018}.
 Literature also reported a relationship between large local Lipschitz constants (with regards to the loss function) and adversarial instability \cite{qin_adversarial_2019, hein_formal_2017, roth_adversarial_2020}.
-To our knowledge, the most unifying, coherent explanation is the robust features model, where it is shown (in a classification setting) that data distributions often exhibit statistical patterns that are semantically meaningless to humans but correlated well with different classes \cite{ilyas_adversarial_2019}.
-From a human’s perspective, these patterns are arbitrary and easily perturbed, but since models are only incentivized to maximize distributional accuracy, they have no reason to prioritize the features humans associate with relevant objects over these patterns.
+To our knowledge, the most unifying explanation is the robust features model, where it is shown that data distributions often exhibit statistical patterns that are meaningless to humans but correlate well with different classes \cite{ilyas_adversarial_2019}.
+From a human’s perspective, these patterns are arbitrary and easily perturbed, but since models are trained to only maximize distributional accuracy, they have no reason to prioritize human-favored features over these patterns.